Prepare for your IBEW Apprentice Electrician's Aptitude Test

 What to Expect

-A typical electrical apprenticeship aptitude test consists of two main sections:
+A typical electrical apprenticeship aptitude test, like the one offered by the IBEW, consists of two main sections:

 Additional topics may include: